santosr2/uptool/examples/plugins/python/README.md

 ## License

-Same as uptool - Apache License 2.0
+Same as uptool - MIT License

 ## See Also